theodorton/yard-activerecord/README.md

 Please note that any reference-fields that ends with `_id` will not be handled as an attribute.
 Please see Associations.

-There is an issue with namespaced classes.
-Currently this plugin will try and fetch a class with a namespace if it does not find one at the first try.

-Example:

-    Table name        Class name
-    sales_people      SalesPeople # does not exist
-    sales_people      Sales::People # does exist

-A problem then emerges if you have namespaces with two names.

-Example:

-    Table name          Class name
-    sales_force_people  SalesForcePeople # does not exist
-    sales_force_people  Sales::ForcePeople # does not exist

-The documentation will then be skipped for this table/class.

 ## Associations

 The plugin handles `has_one`, `belongs_to`, `has_many` and